 "Daleks have no concept of elegance!"- Dalek Thay

 "It's like Stephen Hawking meets the speaking clock!"
-Mickey Smith in the same episode
+Mickey Smith immediately afterwards.

-"You may throw my hat if you like, Mr Gibbs."- Jack Sparrow
+"You may throw my hat if you like, Mr Gibbs."

-"Now go and get it."- Jack Sparrow in POTC 3 after the battle of the maelstrom and destruction of the endeavour.
+"Now go and get it."- Jack Sparrow in At World's End after the Battle of the Maelstrom and the destruction of the Endeavour.

 "End of the universe, have fun, bye-bye!"- The Master at the end of Utopia as he is pinching the TARDIS.

-"I have this... problem with buildings." - Harry Dresden magnificently understating his habit for leaving a vast trail of destruction in his wake.
+"I have this... problem with buildings." - Harry Dresden magnificently understating his habit for leaving a vast trail of destruction in his wake in Changes.

 "I SAY THEE NAY!"- Thor Odinson on far too many occasions to count.